kavya-mahadevaiah/my_chatgpt_clone/README.md

 #  ChatUnicorn - Fullstack AI Chatbot App

-A magical, full-stack ChatGPT clone powered by React, Next.js, Node.js, Express, MongoDB, and OpenRouter (for AI).
-Styled with a pastel-pink unicorn theme using Tailwind CSS.
-Supports multiple chat sessions, real-time AI responses, chat history, and persistent storage.
+This project is a full-stack AI chatbot application built using the MERN stack (MongoDB, Express, React, Node.js) alongside Next.js.
+It leverages OpenRouter (GPT) to enable real-time AI-powered conversations.
+The interface features a whimsical pastel-pink unicorn theme styled with Tailwind CSS.
+Users can enjoy multiple chat sessions, persistent chat history, and a responsive user experience across all devices.

----

-## 🌈 Tech Stack

 | Layer       | Technology                    |
 | ----------- | ----------------------------- |